ncatlab/nlab-content/pages/7/7/3/1/1377/content.md

 $$\hat\phi_{A,B} : D(F A,B) \overset{\to}{\leftarrow} C(A,G B) :
 \check\phi_{A,B} $$

-such that we have an *adjunction* $\check\phi\dashv\hat\phi$.
+such that we have an *adjunction* $\hat\phi\dashv\check\phi$.
 Independently of this laxness aspect, we can make a choice of weakness or strictness for the categories, functors, and natural transformations involved; thus one might speak of "lax biadjunctions", "lax pseudoadjunctions", and so on.

 It is not entirely clear that the term "lax 2-adjunction" is appropriate; in particular it is not an instance of the general notion of [[lax algebras]], unlike nearly all other usages of the word "lax".
 Other terms that have been used for the same or similar notions are "transcendental quasi-adjunction" [(Gray)](#Gray) and "local adjunction" [(Betti-Power)](#BP).